Socioeconomic Status

 - Use menopausal hormone therapy (postmenopausal hormones)

-SES may also affect how likely a woman is to get breast cancer screening.
-For example, women who have health insurance are more likely than women who don’t have health insurance to get mammograms [4].
+SES may also affect how likely a woman is to get breast cancer screening and how likely she is to have access to timely and high-quality care [369].
+For example, women who have health insurance are more likely than women who don’t have health insurance to get screening mammograms [6].

 Learn more about breast cancer screening among different groups of women.